Learn about many of the available medications in our database.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each mL of sterile aqueous solution contains carboplatin 10 mg.
+Each mL of sterile aqueous solution contains 10 mg of carboplatin.
 Nonmedicinal ingredients: mannitol and water for injection.